GhassenHafsiaINSAT/DHCP_DNS_client-server/README.md

 unsigned char          sin_zero[8];     //  Same size as struct sockaddr };
 ```
+   - structure defined in the `<netinet/in.h>` header file, used to specify an endpoint address for IPv4 sockets.
    - Specialized version of `struct sockaddr` for IPv4.
    - Contains `sin_family` (AF_INET), `sin_port` (port number), `sin_addr` (IP address), and padding.